Gaia3D/mago3d-doc/foss4g-2025/README.md

 **Topics covered:**
 - Setting up the development environment
-- Downloading building footprints and vegetation theme data from **Overture Maps**
+- Downloading building footprints and vegetation distribution data from **Overture Maps**
 - Acquiring DEM, road layers, aerial imagery, and point cloud data from **LINZ Data Service**

 For reference, open data from around the world can be obtained from sources such as: